WalterCo/JetBrains_Homework/README.md

 T_2018.Currency) T_2018 ON T_2019.Country = T_2018.Country;

 ```
-And I have noticed that we only had an actual decline in revenue in New Zealand, Austria and Australia.
+And I have noticed that we only had an actual decline in revenue in New Zealand (USD), Austria (EUR) and Australia (USD).

 ![image](https://github.com/WalterCo/JetBrains_Homework/blob/master/Revenue%20analysis%20by%20country.PNG?raw=true)

-Although as you can see the difference is very low, I have dagged deeper to try to understand which product is not performing that well in those countries:
+Although as you can see the difference is very low, I have dagged deeper trying to understand which product is not performing well in those countries:
 ```
 SELECT
 Combined.Country,